 In the famous Shah Bano case, the Supreme Court had held that in case of a divorce, it is the responsibility of the husband to make reasonable and fair provision to maintain his former wife even after separation under Section 3 (1Ha) of the Muslim Women (Protection of Rights on Divorce) Act, 1986.
 This period extends beyond iddat as the woman retains control over her goods and properties.

 In the event of the death of her husband, a widow gets the one-eighth share (in case there are children) but will get one-fourth share (if there are no children).
 If there is more than one wife, the share may come down to one-sixteenth.

-There are other provisions, too, in the law which ensure financial security of a Muslim woman.
+There are other provisions, too, in the law that ensure financial security of a Muslim woman.

 Maher is the total money or property that a wife is entitled get from her husband at the time of marriage.
 There are two types of maher: prompt and deferred.
 In the former case, the amount is given to the wife immediately after marriage; in the latter, the amount is given to the wife when her marriage has ended, either upon the death of her husband or by divorce.